 Environmental Benefits of Beekeeping

 The honey bee is just one species of insect that we rely on to feed us.
-There are lots of unsung six-legged heroes out there who go about pollinating crops that honey bees may not be too interested in.
+Unfortunately, there are lots of unsung six-legged heroes out there who go about pollinating crops that honey bees may not be too interested in.

 Apis mellifera, known to us as the European honey bee, prefers flowers whose nectar is rich in sugar.